 \subsection{The Epoch of Reionization 0-hour field}

-As part of the MWA EoR project \citet{oth+16} present a $45\degr \times 45 \degr$ image centred on $(\alpha_{\mathrm{J2000}},\,\delta_{\mathrm{J2000}}) = (00.00\degr,\,-27.00\degr)$, at a frequency of 168 \si{\mega\hertz} called the EoR0 field.
+As part of the MWA EoR project \citet{oth+16} present a $45\degr \times 45 \degr$ image centred on {$(\alpha_{\mathrm{J2000}},\,\delta_{\mathrm{J2000}}) = (00^{\mathrm{h}}00^{\mathrm{m}}00^{\mathrm{s}}, -27\degr00\arcmin00\arcsec)$}, at a frequency of 168~MHz called the EoR0 field.
 This image is obtained from 45 hours of integration and has a resolution of 2.3~arcmin.
-The EoR0 field is the deepest, confusion limited image made with the MWA.
-In addition to the overall sensitivity, the MWA boasts a large number of short baselines, giving it an unprecedented low surface brightness imaging capability.
-Fig. \ref{fig:mwa_baselines} shows the number of baselines smaller than a given separation for the MWA.
-In particular, the large number of short ($\leq60$ \si{\m}) baselines makes the MWA a powerful tool to investigate extended, diffuse emission, as the shorter baselines of an interferometric telescope provide sensitivity to large-scale structure.
-Data collection, reduction, and imaging for the field used here is explained in detail in \citeauthor{oth+16} Whilst the primary purpose of the EoR0 field is the study of EoR, the image itself is incredibly sensitive, reaching near the centre of the image down to $\sim$3.2 \si{\milli\jansky\per\beam} and increasing out towards the edges and in particular corners up to $\sim$100 \si{\milli\jansky\per\beam}.
+The EoR0 field is the deepest, confusion limited image made with the 128-tile Phase I MWA \footnote{Since this work was undertaken the MWA has been upgraded to the so-called Phase II MWA (see \citealt{2018PASA...35...33W} for details).}.
+In addition to the overall sensitivity, the low surface brightness imaging capability provided by the number of short ($\leq60$~m) baselines makes the MWA a powerful tool to investigate extended, diffuse emission.
+Data collection, reduction, and imaging for the field used here is explained in detail in \citet{oth+16}.
+Whilst the primary purpose of the EoR0 field is the study of EoR, the image itself is incredibly sensitive \corrs{for an MWA image at this frequency}, reaching down to $\sim$2.3~\mjybeam\ near the centre of the image and increasing up to $\sim$100~\mjybeam out towards the image edges.
 This surface brightness sensitivity makes the EoR0 field useful in the search for steep spectrum cluster haloes and relics.
-The R.A. and decl. range used here is as follows: $\left(337.48\degr \leq \alpha_{\mathrm{J2000}} \leq 22.49\degr\right)$ and $\left(-44.69\degr \leq \delta_{\mathrm{J2000}} \leq -08.61\degr\right)$, which is chosen to cut out the most significant noise in the corners and edges of the image.
+The R.A. and decl. range used here is as follows: {$\left(22^{\mathrm{h}}29^{\mathrm{m}}55\fs2 \leq \alpha_{\mathrm{J2000}} \leq 01^{\mathrm{h}}29^{\mathrm{m}}57\fs6\right)$ and $\left(-44\degr41\arcmin24\arcsec \leq \delta_{\mathrm{J2000}} \leq -08\degr36\arcmin36\arcsec\right)$}, which is chosen to cut out the most significant noise at the edge of the image.